kailash-manasarovar/statement/docs/timeline/2026/august.md

 - Everything else that's happened to me feels like nothing compared to this.
 - I felt utterly friendless.
 - I had already lost everything and everyone, and the tiniest faith I had in people was just ripped away in an instant.
-- I was devastated, and in bed, it was early, and I cried out to God from my heart, *where are my friends, Father?*.
+- I was devastated, and in bed, it was early, and I cried out to God from my heart, *where are my friends, Father?*
 - And something happened.
 - It was like a warm tingling glow inside me, and I could practically see the Light of it.
 - It was love, and kindness, and I knew it was God.